whazami/pokefighter/README.md

 ## Overview

-PokeFighter is a project developed for students at the IPSSI school, which is why the source code is not provided.
+PokeFighter is a project I developed for the students I had at the IPSSI school, which is why the source code is not provided.
 The goal is to develop a web application with a user interface and server-side management using the MERN stack (MongoDB, ExpressJS, ReactJS, NodeJS).
 The project utilizes the [PokeAPI](https://pokeapi.co/) to retrieve information about Pokémon.

 You can access the website [here](https://pokefighter-136fb.web.app/).